2024 Pricing Guide: How Much Does Artificial Grass Cost?

 For the guide below, the numbers will reflect an area of 1,000 square feet (25 feet wide by 40 feet long) to be replaced with new artificial turf.
 We will also assume there is a concrete garden wall on one of the 25-foot sides.
 (Please note: All figures discussed in this example are based on Southern California pricing and may need to be adjusted based on your geographical location.)

-When planning to install artificial turf, you’ll need to consider the costs of materials, operation fees, labor, company overhead, and company profit to find your total cost.
+When planning to install artificial turf, you’ll need to consider the costs of materials, operation fees, labor, company overhead, and company profit to find the total cost of artificial grass.
 Let’s begin.

 Materials for Installing Artificial Turf